-Most listings are in the $50's per square foot per year.
-The Mission District region is experiencing a a rise in rates.
-In the last 3 months, the median rate rose $4 per sqft per year.
-That's a 7% rise in rent.
+Most listings are in the $60's per square foot per year.
+The Mission District region is seeing a a boost in rates.
+In the last 3 months, the median rate increased $5 per sqft per year.
+That's a 10% increase in rent.

-Compared to the rest of the Bay Area market, the Mission District region has greater rates, and you'll need to make a great offer to be in this hot region.
+Compared to the rest of the Bay Area market, the Mission District submarket has higher rates, and you'll need to make a great offer to be in this hot region.

-In the last 90 days, 10 listings have been posted online, which means new listings might be leasing quickly.
-You'll want to be prepared to make an offer immediately.
-About 10% of the listings in the Mission District are subleases, so you will probably have to focus your search on direct office leases.
+In the last 90 days, 15 listings have been made available, which means listings might be leasing quickly.
+You'll want to be prepared to tour spaces as quick as possible.
+About 13% of the office spaces in the Mission District are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

-Even though the median size is 5,910 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this market are approximately 2 stories.
-Most buildings in this area were built in 1914 and are Class B.
+Even though the median size is 5,910 sqft, there are still 0 spaces below 2,000 sqft.
+Most properties in this market are around 2 floors.
+Most buildings in this region were built in 1914 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Utilities is the dominant industry in this region.
+Utilities is the dominant industry in this market.
 Commute by public transit is the most popular way to get to work amongst Mission District occupants.
-Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting close to 10 minutes a day is the norm for those who opt to reside in this part of town.